Around 'A Vow': EuroticA

 -'A Thought', extract from 'A Vow - A Collection of Love Poems'

 And you?
-What are your absolute favourites sex poems and erotica?
+What are your absolute favourite sex poems and erotica?
 Boyish as in 'Erotic Verse', or more sensuous as in 'Making Love'?
+Let us know, and for more posts on poetry...
+SUBSCRIBE ;-)

 The title of this post, 'EuroticA', is a song by Moonspell (from the album 'Sin/Pecado', Century Media, 1998).

-'A Vow', my collection of love poems, is available on Amazon:
+'A Vow', my collection of love poems including erotica is available on Amazon.